kecyGaurab/todo-app-django/README.md

 # notes-app

 A Todo app is a task tracking application that allows user to save todos with name and completed.
 The tasks are saved in the database and can also be deleted.
-This application was built inorder to learn Django, which is my first attempt to build something wit it.
+This application was built inorder to learn Django, which is my first attempt to build something with it.

 # Features